-As demonstrated by the past and current efforts of the WDB which target populations with significant barriers to employment, building and sustaining partnerships and coordinating efforts of multiple systems of care are critical to improving the workforce and educational outcomes of job seekers.
-To be successful, these vulnerable populations require multiple and coordinated interventions and supports for successful placement and retention in employment.
+As demonstrated by the WDB's past and current efforts targeting populations with significant barriers to employment, building and sustaining partnerships and coordinating efforts of multiple systems of care are critical to improving the workforce and educational outcomes of job seekers.
+To be successful, these vulnerable populations require multiple and coordinated interventions and supports, not only for successful placement, but also for retention in employment.

 The local WDS will continue its investment in youth who are disconnected from school and work.
-UPDATED: In a letter to Mayor Karen Bass (Letter) dated January 9, 2023, a collective comprised of New Ways to Work, Opportunity Youth Collaborative, and Unite LA estimates that 13.9 percent of youth ages 16 to 24 are disconnected from both education and employment as of 2021.
-This constitutes an increase of 3.1 percent from 2020.
-Additionally, according to Measure of America, a nationally recognized think tank that conducts social science research^v, data from 2021 may have underreported the number of disconnected youth in Los Angeles by 13,000.
+It is estimated that that 13.9 percent of youth ages 16 to 24 are disconnected from both education and employment as of 2021.
+This constitutes an increase from 10.8% in 2020.
+Additionally, according to Measure of America, data from 2021 may be underreporting the number of disconnected youth in Los Angeles by 13,000.
 Given the "skills gap" that exists in our current workforce, the Local Board recognizes the importance of addressing out-of-school youth and reducing the high school dropout rate to prepare our underserved youth for success in employment and adult life.
-NEW: The City and County of Los Angeles (County) have engaged the Reconnecting LA's Youth (ReLAY) Institute at California State University Northridge to update the region's LA Performance Partnership Pilot (LAP3) Strategic Plan to improve education, workforce, housing, and health and well-being outcomes for disconnected youth.
+The City and County of Los Angeles (County) have engaged the Reconnecting LA's Youth (ReLAY) Institute at California State University Northridge to update the region's LA Performance Partnership Pilot (LAP3) Strategic Plan to improve education, workforce, housing, and health and well-being outcomes for disconnected youth.

-The LAP3 initiative established a coordinated effort among local education, workforce development system, employers, and other governmental and community-based organizations to develop a regional vision for ensuring that disconnected youth had access to: 1) educational attainment; 2) permanent housing; 3) stable employment; and 4) quality social and health well-being.
+The Los Angeles Performance Partnership Pilot (LAP3) initiative established a coordinated effort among local education, workforce development system, employers, and other governmental and community-based organizations to develop a regional vision for ensuring that disconnected youth had access to: 1) educational attainment; 2) permanent housing; 3) stable employment; and 4) quality social and health well-being.